shanhuiyang/TypeScript-MERN-Starter/README.md

 yarn start
 ```

-Finally, navigate to [http://localhost:3000](http://localhost:3000) and you should see the template being served and rendered locally!
+Finally, navigate to [http://localhost:3000](http://localhost:3000) and you should see the blog page being served and rendered locally!

 ## Start the mobile apps

-First of all, you need to get the IP address (either global IP or LAN IP) of your development server.
-Then modify the constant `HOST_NAME_DEV` in [client/core/src/models/HostUrl.ts](client/core/src/models/HostUrl.ts) with the IP address you got.

-Then `yarn start` will also start the react-native project using expo-cli.
+The command `yarn start` will also start the react-native project using expo-cli.
 So you can navigate to [http://localhost:19002](http://localhost:19002) and you will see the Expo DevTool page.
 From that page you can easily start your app for both Android and iOS by clicking corresponding buttons.

 For more detail of prerequisite please refer to [Installation](https://docs.expo.io/versions/v34.0.0/introduction/installation/) of Expo document.

 Briefly speaking, you should prepare for devices you would like to debug on.

+[TODO] Elaborate this part.

+## Optional: Test your app on other device in the same LAN

+By default the request url connect client and service are `http://localhost`, i.e. you can only test client and service in the same server/PC/Mac.

+To test your app in LAN, you can do following before enter command `yarn start`.

+1. Get the IP address (either global IP or LAN IP) of your development server.
+2. Modify the constant `HOST_NAME_DEV` in [client/core/src/models/HostUrl.ts](client/core/src/models/HostUrl.ts) with the IP address you got.

+## Optional: Test with OTP sending

+This project implement the auth service, as well as account verification by sending OTP to user's registered email account.

+By default the account verification is turned off since SMTP transporter is not configured with account and password.

+To test this part of functionality, you can:

+1. add your email account and password to [server/config/smtp-transporter.ts](server/config/smtp-transporter.ts).
+2. change the flag to `true` in [client/core/src/shared/constants.ts](client/core/src/shared/constants.ts).

 # Motivation